jobbrIO/docs/dev/extend.md

 }
 ```

-Alltough is possible to inject any available type, (also internal classes) you should only use those services that are defined in Component Model Packages.
+Altough it's possible to inject any available type, (also internal classes) you should only use those services that are defined in the Component Model Packages.

 ### Configuration
 In most cases you'll need to register a settings object to jobbr while setting up and retrieving it in your component.
 For a storage implementation this might be a configuration how to connect to the database.